BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

     - file: federation-list
       modalImage: federation-list@2x
       alt: List of federations with QR codes for easy scanning and joining.
-      caption: Federations with QR codes.
-Each QR code contains the federation's URL, allowing users to display, and invite another person to scan and join.
+      caption: Allow users to easily invite others to a mint/federation, by using well-placed QR codes containing the federation's URL.
     - file: cashu-mint-list
       modalImage: cashu-mint-list@2x
       alt: List of Cashu mints with mint addresses displayed.